Boolty/VRisingServer-Tool/README.md

 # VRisingServer-Tool
 VRisingServer Tool for auto restart

-Check if Server started if not Start the VRisingServer.exe
+checks if the server is started and starts it if it crashes.

 You can run the .py or .exe